Agriculture in Morocco: Anti-drug policy

 The Moroccan government's anti-drug "cleansing" campaign of the mid-1990s is instructive for both its pronounced inability to deter the drug trade's growth and what it revealed about the size and scope of the drug business.
 Growing drugs was briefly made legal under the French Protectorate but was declared illegal in 1956, the year of Moroccan independence.
 As European tourism and drug markets expanded in the 1960s and 1970s, a huge underground market for drugs developed, which was not only allowed by government officials, but encouraged.

 Livestock

 Livestock raising, particularly sheep and cattle, is widespread.
 Morocco fills its own meat requirements and is attempting to become self-sufficient in dairy products.

 Forests

-Morocco's forests, which cover about one-tenth of its total land area (excluding Western Sahara), have substantial commercial value.
+Morocco's forests, which cover about one-tenth of its total land area (excluding Moroccan Sahara), have substantial commercial value.
 Morocco satisfies much of its timber needs by harvesting the high-elevation forests in the Middle and High Atlas.
 Its eucalyptus plantations enable it to be self-sufficient in charcoal, which is used extensively for cooking fuel.
 Eucalyptus also provides the raw material needed for the country's paper and cellulose industries.
 Paper pulp is a valuable export as is cork from the country's plentiful cork oak forests.